Is this part of the United States?

 The main island Tutuila is mountainous and spectacularly beautiful with good hiking possibilities in National Park of American Samoa.
 Buses travel from Fagatogo market to each end of the island for about a dollar, and there's the usual list of waterfalls, churches, villages, beaches, and archaeological sites to see.
 A day spent strolling around the adjacent villages of Utulei, Fagatogo, and Pago Pago is both entertaining and informative.
 The US-style restaurants, bars, and stores will be a nice change for anyone who has been traveling the Pacific for long.
 It's also an easy way of extending your Samoan visa.

 Yes, the Samoa Shipping Corporation has a weekly ferry between Apia and Pago Pago (twice weekly during holiday periods).
 Fares are less than half those on Polynesian Airlines for the same trip.
 That said, the ferry is extremely basic and the voyage rough, so the vast majority of visitors arrive by air.
-The flights operate between four and six times daily between the Samoas, costing around US$182 return from Pago Pago or a bit less if you buy your ticket in Apia.
+The flights operate between four and six times daily between the Samoas.

-The crunch here is accommodations and you won't find any motels or bed and breakfasts for under US$60 double, or over twice what you'd pay for a budget room in independent Samoa.
+The crunch here is accommodations and motels or bed and breakfasts cost twice as much as a budget room in independent Samoa.
 Beer is also more expensive, but many other things including food and transportation are similar in price.
 Due to low taxation, consumer goods are actually cheaper here than in Apia, which accounts for the pushy local hordes on the ferry.
 Most sightseeing attractions are free, so once you've adjusted to the price of your hotel you'll have few worries.
 Two or three nights is enough if you're only making a sidetrip from Apia.